hemisemidemipresent/btd6-modding-tutorial/README.md

 # Troubleshooting

-## The console says "il2cpp_init detour failed: One of the dependant libraries is missing"
+## The console or a popup window says "il2cpp_init detour failed: One of the dependant libraries is missing"

 You need to install the .Net 6 Runtime [https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-6.0.12-windows-x64-installer](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-6.0.12-windows-x64-installer)

+## The console or a popup window says "il2cpp_init detour failed: It was not possible to find a compatible framework version."

+You installed the wrong .Net.
+Get this one [https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-6.0.12-windows-x64-installer](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/runtime-6.0.12-windows-x64-installer)

 ## The console says "No compatibility layer found"